An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: ADAPT-QAOA

-In QAOA~\cite{Farhi2014, Farhi2014design}, the variational ansatz consists of $p$ layers, where each layer contains the cost Hamiltonian $H_{C}$ (specific to the optimization problem in question) and a mixer, $H_M$:
+In QAOA~\cite{Farhi2014, Farhi2014design}, the variational ansatz consists of $p$ layers, each containing the cost Hamiltonian $H_{C}$ and a mixer, $H_M$:

 where $\ket{\psi_{\rm ref}}=\ket{+}^{\otimes n}$, $n$ is the number of qubits, and $\vec\gamma$ and $\vec\beta$ are sets of variational parameters.
 If these parameters are chosen such that $\bra{\psi_p(\vec\gamma,\vec\beta)}H_C\ket{\psi_p(\vec\gamma,\vec\beta)}$ is minimized, then the resulting energy and state provide an approximate solution to the optimization problem encoded in $H_C$.
 The accuracy of the result and the efficiency with which it can be obtained depend sensitively on $H_M$.
-In the original QAOA ansatz, the mixer is chosen to be a single-qubit $X$ rotation applied to all qubits.
-A few papers have suggested modifications to the original QAOA ansatz \cite{Farhi2017Quantum,Hadfield2019,ZhihuiPRA2020}.
-Farhi et al.~\cite{Farhi2017Quantum} allowed the mixer to rotate each qubit by a different angle about the $x$ axis and modified the cost Hamiltonian layer so that it is more compatible with the hardware architecture they considered.
-Hadfield et al.~\cite{Hadfield2019} considered more general mixers defined such that they preserve the relevant subspace for the given combinatorial problem.
-Wang et al.~\cite{ZhihuiPRA2020} focused on graph coloring problems using more than one qubit per node and demonstrated that intra-node entangling mixers that preserve symmetries outperform the standard $X$ mixer.
+In the standard QAOA ansatz, the mixer is chosen to be a single-qubit $X$ rotation applied to all qubits.
+A few papers have suggested modifications to the standard QAOA ansatz for specific problems and hardware architectures \cite{Farhi2017Quantum,Hadfield2019,ZhihuiPRA2020}.
 These interesting results reveal the potential advantages of the QAOA ansatz but do not provide a universal strategy for choosing mixers that works across a broad range of optimization problems.

 In this work, we replace the single, fixed mixer $H_M$ by a set of mixers $A_k$ that change from one layer to the next: